crowelab/clonomatch/README.md

 db.public.createIndex({'v': 1, 'j': 1, 'cdr3': 1})
 ```

-If your document structure does not follow the default schema, replace the v, j, and cdr3 fields with what they correspond to in your database structure
+If your document structure does not follow the default schema, replace the v, j, and cdr3 fields with what they correspond to in your database structure.

 ### 4. Set up BLAST Databases and Clonotype Files
 In addition to exact V3J clonotype matching, ClonoMatch has capabilities for doing a "sibling" or "similar" search.
 The basis of this search is finding sequences that have identical V & J germline family assignments, but differ in one-to-few amino acids in the CDR3 region.